romulofpaiva/romulofpaiva.github.io/README.md

 Here I share my articles, experiences, tips/tricks, proof of concept and other stuffs that can help anyone (including me).
 So, it's a blog and a knowledge base.

-You can reach me at Twitter at @romulofpaiva or LinkedIn at https://www.linkedin.com/in/romulofpaiva/.
+You can reach me at [Twitter](https://twitter.com/romulofpaiva) or [LinkedIn](https://www.linkedin.com/in/romulofpaiva/).

 I hope you enjoy it!
 Feel free to contact me.

 Best Regards,
 Rômulo Ferreira Paiva.

-Below you will find link for the subjects that I've already wrote or are in my mind for write about.
+### Below you will find link for the subjects that I've already wrote or are in my mind for write about.

 ## Cloud Computing
 #### Basic Concepts